SairamSunkaranam/aws-training/Final_Project/Phase-1/Phase1_Challenge.md

-🚀 Phase 1: Deploy MiniBlog on EC2 in Private Subnets with ASG & Load Balancer
+🚀 Phase 1: Deploy Wordpress on EC2 in Private Subnets with ASG & Load Balancer

 🗂️ Overview of What We'll Build

-    VPC with 2 public and 2 private subnets (across 2 AZs) EC2 Instances (Flask app) in private subnets Application Load Balancer (ALB) in public subnets Auto Scaling Group (ASG) behind ALB
+    VPC with 2 public subnets
+    EC2 Instances (Wordpress app) in public subnets Application Load Balancer (ALB) in public subnets Auto Scaling Group (ASG) behind ALB
-    Launch Template with user-data to install & run the Flask app CloudWatch Alarm to scale based on CPU
+    Launch Template with user-data to install & run the Wordpress app CloudWatch Alarm to scale based on CPU